-Maple Leaf Foods Inc. ("Maple Leaf Foods" or the "Company") is a carbon neutral[®] company with a vision to be the most sustainable protein company on earth, responsibly producing food products under leading brands including Maple Leaf®, Maple Leaf Prime®, Maple Leaf Natural Selections®, Schneiders® Country Naturals®, Mina®, Greenfield Natural Meat Co.®, Lightlife® and Field RoastTM.
-The Company's portfolio includes prepared meats, ready-to-cook and ready-to-serve meals, snacks kits, value-added fresh pork and poultry, and plant protein products.
+Maple Leaf Foods Inc. ("Maple Leaf Foods" or the "Company") is a leading protein company responsibly producing food products under leading brands including Maple Leaf®, Maple Leaf Prime®, Maple Leaf Natural Selections®, Schneiders®, Mina®, Greenfield Natural Meat Co.®, Lightlife® and Field RoastTM.
+The Company's portfolio includes prepared meats, ready-to-cook and ready-to-serve meals, snack kits, value-added fresh pork and poultry, and plant protein products.
 The address of the Company's registered office is 6985 Financial Dr., Mississauga, Ontario, L5N 0A1, Canada.
-The Company's 2023 audited consolidated financial statements ("Consolidated Financial Statements") as at and for the year ended December 31, 2023 include the accounts of the Company and its subsidiaries.
-The Company's results are organized into two segments: the Meat Protein Group and the Plant Protein Group.
-The composition of the Company is further described in Note 28.
+The Company's 2024 audited consolidated financial statements ("Consolidated Financial Statements") as at and for the year ended December 31, 2024 include the accounts of the Company and its subsidiaries.
+The composition of the Company is further described in Note 27.